 - Commencement of design and statutory approvals phase for Stage One of the Fishermans Bend Innovation Precinct

-- University of Melbourne School of Engineering Campus scheduled to open
+- University of Melbourne engineering, design and advanced manufacturing campus scheduled to open

 History of Fishermans Bend and the GMH Site